 Every person in the theater will need a ticket, including the performers (which is free).
 This is because the door person may not know you.
-It also makes everything easier for us.
+It also helps us keep track of how many seats are left.
 Please sign yourself up as going by following these steps:

 - Click link below.
 Click on Dec.
 15th, then “continue”.

 - Enter the coupon code DEC15STUDENT for your free ticket.
-Unfortunately, you can only enter one coupon code at a time, so if you getting them for your guests, to get their $5-off advance ticket discount, you’ll have to do it separately (that code is KRAINE, by the way).
+Unfortunately, you can only enter one coupon code at a time, so if you getting tickets for your guests you’ll have to do it separately.
+Their $5-off advance ticket discount is KRAINE, by the way.